West Nile Virus and Lyme Disease

 Should dead birds be tested for WNV?
-In the past, the health department has collected dead crows, ravens and jays for testing and logged dead bird reports of other species.
-The health department no longer tests or takes reports of dead birds.
+In the past, the Department of Public Health has collected dead crows, ravens and jays for testing and logged dead bird reports of other species.
+The Department of Public Health no longer tests or takes reports of dead birds.
 The past tells us to expect some level of infection in birds, mosquitoes and in humans.
 Residents may use the electronic reporting form on the state website to report dead birds.
 If you find a dead bird, do not touch it with your bare hands.
 Instead use a shovel or bag to pick up the bird.
 Dead birds can be buried, or bagged and discarded in the trash.

 What are the symptoms of WNV?
 Most people who become infected with WNV either have no symptoms or experience mild illness such as fever, headache and body ache before fully recovering.
 In some individuals, it can cause serious disease that affects the brain.
 Symptoms of more serious illness include the rapid onset of headache, high fever, stiff neck, confusion, loss of consciousness, muscle weakness, and may be fatal.
 Fewer than 1 in 1,000 people infected with WNV die.

 Is there any treatment for WNV?
 There is no specific therapy for WNV, nor a human vaccine for the virus.

 When should a person be tested for WNV?
 See a doctor if you develop symptoms such as high fever, confusion, muscle weakness or if your eyes become sensitive to light.